ccampo133/version-inference-demo/README.md

       "version": "0.2.0-dev.0.uncommitted+0a22a51"
     }

-Try checking out different commits and seeing which version are inferred.
+Try checking out different commits, building and seeing which version are inferred.

+It's probably a good idea set the behavior to use the latest tag in the version inference, example:

+    ./gradlew -Prelease.useLastTag=true build